pmuens/awesome-serverless/README.md

 - [Serverless and GraphQL](http://kevinold.com/2016/02/01/serverless-graphql.html) - How Serverless can be used with GraphQL
 - [Serverless - The next big thing](https://www.linkedin.com/pulse/serverless-next-big-thing-colin-lyman) - Colin Lyman on Serverless as the next big thing
 - [Building a website](http://zanon.io/posts/building-serverless-websites-on-aws-tutorial) - Tutorial on how to build a serverless website
+- [Add CORS support](http://davidcai.github.io/blog/posts/serverless-and-cors/) - How you can add CORS support to your Serverless functions

 ## Talks